 This will be the 20th year Juniata College has hosted the state finals.

 "The 20th anniversary of bringing Science Olympiad to Juniata has meant that we have been able to get the cream of the crop of talented science students from across Pennsylvania.
-The visiting students can see our campus and consider going here to use our
+The visiting students can see our campus and consider going here to use our excellent science facilities."

 "The 20th anniversary of bringing Science Olympiad to Juniata has meant that we have been able to get the cream of the crop of talented science students from across Pennsylvania," says Ron Pauline, professor emeritus of education and Science Olympiad state tournament site director.
 "The visiting students can see our campus and consider going here to use our excellent science facilities.
 Juniata is honored to have hosted the state finals for such a long time and also serve as the site for the national finals in 2004."

 The students will compete across campus at sites such as the von Liebig Center for Science, Knox Stadium, the Kennedy Sports and Recreation Center and the lawn behind Ellis Hall.

 The 2011 Science Olympiad begins at 8:30 a.m. and continues throughout the day, ending with an awards ceremony at approximately 4:15 p.m. in the sport's center's main gym.
 More than 1,000 students will compete.

 Competitors are separated into two divisions: Division B (grades 6-9) and Division C (grades 9-12).